Fritz-Stevenson/Databases_and_SQL/Data-Project-Wildfires/README.md

 **Data**
-The project uses data obtained from a kaggle dataset: https://www.kaggle.com/rtatman/188-million-us-wildfires I have also scraped data from the ODF (Oregon Department of Forestry) wildfire database.
+The project uses data obtained from a kaggle dataset: https://www.kaggle.com/rtatman/188-million-us-wildfires I have also scraped data from the ODF (Oregon Department of Forestry) wildfire database: https://apps.odf.oregon.gov/DIVISIONS/protection/fire_protection/fires/FIRESlist.asp

 **Features:**
 Each dataset has different features which allowed different analysis aims.